advaitkumar3107/MoNuSeg/README.md

 <p align='center'>
   <img src='https://github.com/advaitkumar3107/MoNuSeg/blob/master/Images/hrnet_architecture.png' width='870'/>
 </p>
+The outputs from all the 4 branches are concatenated together and convolved into 1 channel for the output prediction.

 The architecture of the gated attention network is described below:

 <p align='center'>
   <img src='https://github.com/advaitkumar3107/MoNuSeg/blob/master/Images/attention.png' width='870'/>
 </p>

-The outputs from all the 4 branches are concatenated together and convolved into 1 channel for the output prediction.
+The gate channel contains feature maps from the coarser regions of the network and the input channel contain the original input feature maps.

 The dataset was split into [training](https://github.com/advaitkumar3107/MoNuSeg/tree/master/Datasets/nucleus) and [testing](https://github.com/advaitkumar3107/MoNuSeg/tree/master/Datasets/test).
 While training, the training dataset was randomly split into training images(80%) and validation images(20%).
 For pre-processing, the data was randomly augmented(flipped, mirrored, translated).
 Each 1000X1000 image was split into 25, 200X200 patches for training.